nus-cs2103-AY2223S2/ip/docs/README.md

 ## 🍒Usage🍒

+---
+### `help` - shows help menu

+Got stuck in between and don't feel like opening this website?

+Just ask berry to help you in app <:

+---

 ### `todo <task_name> [#<tag_name>]` - adds a task to do

 This adds a new task for berry to manage.